Concrete Technologist Training and Certification “Short Course”

 NRMCA’s Concrete Technologist Training and Certification “Short Course” provides intensive training and certification on the fundamentals of concrete, aggregates and concrete mixture materials.
 Since 1964, several thousand attendees of this course have obtained one or more of the following certifications:

-The “Short Course” is a 5-day program, with 4 days of training and the last day for certification exams.
-The course emphasizes nationally accepted standard procedures and practices by referencing ACI and ASTM documents.
-It is held twice a year – in Maryland every fall, and at a regional location in the U.S. each winter.
+The “Short Course” is a 5-day program, with 4 days of training followed by certification exams.
+The course emphasizes nationally accepted standard procedures and practices by referencing ACI and ASTM documents for quality control and production of ready mixed concrete.

 - Chemical Admixtures

 - Batching, Mixing & Delivery and ASTM C94

 - Basic Statistical Methods